PeterDrake/drakepedia/data_structures/lists.md

 }
 ```

-Inexplicably, the Iterator interface is in the java.util package, so the following line must appear before the definition of ArrayList:
+[Surprisingly](https://stackoverflow.com/questions/6906215/why-are-iterablee-and-iteratore-in-different-packages), the Iterator interface is in the java.util package, so the following line must appear before the definition of ArrayList:

 ```java
 import java.util.Iterator;